ibm-cloud-docs/vpc/nlb-listeners.md

 2. Select the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) from the upper left, then click **VPC Infrastructure > Load balancers**.

-3. Click on the network load balancer you want to change.
+3. Click on the NLB you want to change.

 4. On the network load balancer details page, click the front-end listeners tab, then select the listener you want to edit.